SpamScope/spamscope/README.md

  Fedele Mantuano (**LinkedIn**: [Fedele Mantuano](https://www.linkedin.com/in/fmantuano/))

 # Requirements
-For operating system requirements you can read `Ansible` playbook, that goes into details.
+For operating system requirements you can read [Ansible playbooks](./ansible), that go into details.

 For Python requirements you can read:
  * [mandatory requirements](./requirements.txt)
  * [optional requirements](./requirements_optional.txt)

-_Thug_ is another optional requirement.
-See Thug section for more details.
+_Thug_ is another optional requirement, that it's not in requirements.
+See [Thug section](#thug-optional) for more details.

 ## Apache Storm
 [Apache Storm](http://storm.apache.org/) is a free and open source distributed realtime computation system.